jin-repo/RACCROCHE/documentation/manual.md

 ```
 In this monocots project, you can find all preprocessed cds and bed files in `MCScanPairwise` folder in the results folder under the project data directory

- - Next use the jcvi commends to get synteny blocks:
+ - Next use the jcvi commands to get synteny blocks:
 ```
 #get syteny blocks
 $ ls *.???